excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 In this exmaple you'll find a couple examples on how to emulate a video stream.
 It includes 3 quality settings (default, High-Definition and Ultra High Definition).

 Of the last UHD profile, the project shows two ways to implement it.
+We'll briefly explain both in the paragragraphs below.

+The first approach uses payload based flows.
+This approach is closed to the DASH.
+In sequence it configures several downloads on an HTTP server.
+Each download represents retrieving part of the video.
+The video-rate is emulated by changing the size of the download.

+The second approach uses time based TCP flows.
+In contrast to the first you need less objects to configure in the ByteBlower GUI.
+This makes it more flexible.
+The downside is that is less realistic.
+There's no guarantee that the download retrieves the necessary amount.